lgtm-migrator/blaise-data-delivery-management/README.md

 gcloud iam service-accounts keys create keys.json --iam-account ons-blaise-v2-dev-<sandbox>@appspot.gserviceaccount.com`
 ```

+You can also export the Google application credentials as a runtime variable rather than including in the .env file above:

+export GOOGLE_APPLICATION_CREDENTIALS=keys.json

 Run Node.js and React.js via the package.json script:
 ```shell script
 yarn dev